 Hospice at Home

-Pendleside recognises that many people, when faced with a life-limiting illness, want to be cared for at home.
+Many people, when faced with a life-limiting illness, wish to be cared for in their own home.
 Our hospice at home (H@H) team work in Burnley and Pendle communities, providing care and support to people aged 17 years and over according to their individual needs and family circumstances.